NickL73/Advent-of-Code/README.md

 for real for the first time starting in 2023, but may go back to previous years' challenges and attempt some solutions for those as well.

+The linked solutions below are the ones that initially passed each puzzle, and may be rough, difficult to read, and inefficient.
+Future improvements and optimizations may be added to the folder, but the links provided in this table are my initial raw solutions.

 :star: - Indicates both parts of challenge completed with solutions.

 :snowflake: - Indicated only first part of the challenge has a solution.